userfrosting/learn/22.upgrading/01.46-to-50/02.guide/docs.md

 #### Edit the Recipe

-Next up you should familiarize yourself with the [Sprinkle Recipe](/sprinkles/recipe#name).
+Next up, you should familiarize yourself with the [Sprinkle Recipe](/sprinkles/recipe#name).
 Right now, the only thing you must update is the sprinkle name, but we'll come back later to the recipe.

 #### Moving your code